Commitment to the well-being of the region

-In 2021, CABEI opened its representative office in the Republic of China (Taiwan) located at the Taipei 101 building.
+In 2021, CABEI opened its representative office in the Republic of China (Taiwan).

 CABEI’s Board of Directors approves resources for US$130.0 million with the Republic of China (Taiwan)